scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    S_{ik}=K^{2}\cdot med\left\{ |\left(\chi_{ji}-med\left(\chi_{i}\right)\right)\cdot\left(\chi_{jk}-med\left(\chi_{k}\right)\right)|\right\}

-The correlation coefficient :math:`r_{s,k}` used in this G-mode version was proposed by She97_ to be a median counterpart to pearson correlation coefficient, with breakpoint of 50%, similar to MAD versus standard deviation.
+The correlation coefficient :math:`r_{s,k}` used in this G-mode version was proposed by She97_ to be a median counterpart to Pearson correlation coefficient, with breakpoint of 50%, similar to MAD versus standard deviation.
 The coefficient is based on linear data transformation and depends on MAD and the deviation of each element from the median:

 .. math::